ethereum/solidity-website/README.md

   endDate: string
   imageSrc?: string
   links?: EventLink[]
+  youtube?: string
+  coordsOverride?: [Lat, Long]
 }
 ```

 (See [src/interfaces.ts](src/interfaces.ts) for canonical `EventFrontmatter` interface.)

 The date properties are used to display recent events and next upcoming events on the homepage.

+### Location and embedded map

+The `location` property is used to display a map on the event page, fetched from [OpenStreetMap](https://www.openstreetmap.org/).
+If the resulting location is inaccurate or not precise enough, `coordsOverride` can optionally be provided to override this result.
+If no results are found, the map will not be displayed.

+For virtual/remote events, use `location: Remote`, and the map will not be displayed.

+_Note: Package `leaflet-geosearch` is being used for geocoding.
+Using older version `3.6.1` intentionally to avoid the addition of an unnecessary Google dependency added in later versions._

 ### Event example